Best Maui Helicopter Tours – Which Maui Helicopter Tour is the Best?

 Some Operators offer a Doors off experience.
 This is a truly novel way to experience a flight as the safety bubble that is provided by the cabin is shattered.
 The increased vision and exposure to the elements really amps up the excitement but can also add to the fear factor if that is a worry for you.

-Air Maui – Hana and Haleakala With Landing – A-Star $318
+Air Maui – West Maui and Molokai (DOORS-OFF) – A-Star $340

 Best Tour